clintonboys/clintonboys.github.io/_posts/2015-01-25-aus-election-model-7.md

 There are other minor pollsters floating around but we won't have enough data on them to create a weighting.
 We'll have to come up with a rule to assign polls not on this list a weight in the model.

 Let's look at elections in Australia in the last ten years.
-There have been eighteen elections for either the Federal government or the state governments in NSW, QLD, VIC, SA and WA since then (we exclude the territories, and TAS because its system is compeltely different to the others).
+There have been eighteen elections for either the Federal government or the state governments in NSW, QLD, VIC, SA and WA since then (we exclude the territories, and TAS because its system is completely different to the others).

 I want to calculate accuracy for the firms above for whenever polled these elections; we will just use the final poll they released before election day.
 We'll use primary and TPP (two-party-preferred) data for our calculations.
 Some pollsters won't have all eighteen data points because they only poll federal elections.